Gating ferromagnetic resonance of magnetic insulators by superconductors via modulating electric-field radiation: S FI S heterostructure

-We illustrate in Fig.~\ref{electric_distribution} the distribution of the electric fields ${\rm Re}(E_z/(i \omega\mu_0M_yd_F))$ in the symmetric $d_S'=d_S=30$~nm and asymmetric $d_S'=2d_S=60$~nm S$|$F$|$S heterostructure, respectively, in the near-field limit.
-For NbN with electron density $n_e=1.65\times10^{28}$/m$^3$~\cite{cooper_pair_density} and $T_c=6.5$~K, the London penetration depth $\lambda(T=0)=42.0$~nm and $\lambda(T=0.5T_c)=43.4$~nm.
+We refer to Appendix~\ref{appendix} for the solution of asymmetric configuration.
+We illustrate in Fig.~\ref{electric_distribution} the distribution of the electric fields ${\rm Re}(E_z/(i \omega\mu_0M_yd_F))$ at $T=0.5T_c=5.5$~K in the symmetric $d_S'=d_S=60$~nm and asymmetric $d_S'=2d_S=120$~nm S$|$FI$|$S heterostructure, respectively, in the near-field limit.
+For NbN, $T_c=11$~K, the London penetration depth $\lambda(T=0)=85$~nm~\cite{NbN_lambda} and $\lambda(T=0.5T_c)=87.8$~nm.
 The fields are opposite at the two superconductors in the symmetric heterostructure but are skewed when $d_S\ne d_S'$.
 These fields carrying energy are radiated out in the far zone~\cite{Jackson}.
 When the superconductors are sufficiently thick $\{d_S,d_S'\}\gg \lambda$, these electric fields are confined between them, which corresponds to an excellent waveguide with small size~\cite{Swihart}.